Characters: The Wheel Of Time Taveren

 - Jerkass Façade - Is annoyingly fond of assuming these in order to protect his loved ones, particularly in the older books but spread throughout.

 - Jumping Off the Slippery Slope: Stops himself just in time at the end of The Gathering Storm, holding enough power to crack the world like an egg and then deciding not to do it.
-Another example of a Just in Time aversion would be him realizing he was just about to balefire Tam in rage, and deciding to run away instead.
+Another example of a Justin Time aversion would be him realizing he was going to balefire Tam in rage, and deciding to run away instead.

 - Katanas Are Just Better: His Weapon of Choice; even the Flaming Sword that he generates out of magic is fashioned on one.